itskingori/pesapal-gem/README.md

 stuff][1] abstracting any direct interaction with the API endpoints so that you can focus on what matters. _Building awesome_.

-This gem is work in progress.
-At the moment, the only functionality built-in is posting an order i.e. fetching the URL that is required to display the post- order iframe.
-Everything else should be easy to do as the groundwork has already been laid.
+This gem, in a nutshell, allows you to easily post an order, query payment status and fetch payment details.

 If you are [feeling generous and want to contribute, feel free][9].

 Submit [issues and requests here][6] and [find all the releases here][12].